-- and/or inconsistent with administrative law principles and would lead to disproportionate and indeterminate liability. - 5.
-Thus, the application of established principle requires rejection of the alleged duty of care.
+5. Thus, the application of established principle requires rejection of the alleged duty of care and alternative duty of care.
 The Respondent's position is supported by the recent decision of the Full Federal Court in Minister for the Environment v Sharma [2022] FCAFC 35.